ExpediaGroup/apiary-extensions/apiary-metastore-listener/README.md

 ### Example Messages

 #### Create table
-The following shows an example JSON message representing a "CREATE_TABLE" event when environment variable TABLE_PARAM_FILTER is set to `my_var.*`:
+The following shows an example JSON message representing a "CREATE_TABLE" event when the environment variable TABLE_PARAM_FILTER is set to `my_var.*`:

 	{
        "protocolVersion": "1.0",
        "eventType": "CREATE_TABLE",
        "dbName": "some_db",
        "tableName": "some_table",
        "tableLocation": "s3://table_location",
        "tableParameters": {
            "my_var_one": "val_one",
            "my_var_two": "val_two"
         }
 	}

 #### Insert